 Virtual S.E.E.D.S.
 Programs

-Although we are unable to offer our usual S.E.E.D.S. programs this year, we are pleased to make these virtual program videos available to teachers and students for free.
+Although we were unable to offer our usual S.E.E.D.S. programs in 2020, we are pleased to make these virtual program videos available to teachers and students for free.

 Take a look.
 Each of these seven videos presents an aspect of environmental education in a fun, creative way.
 Students will love the antics of Wil and Jeremiah while Josiah and Walter teach important lessons about nature.

 If you have trouble with this video viewer, you can find them on our YouTube Channel.

 What is SEEDS?

 S.E.E.D.S. is a hands-on, interactive, outdoor learning experience designed for 3rd, 4th, and 5th grade students of NC.
 These programs give students the opportunity to experience the design of nature first-hand through direct observation, role-play, and scientific experiments.
 It's all neatly packaged into a one-day field trip led by the SMCC staff, so that Students can Experience, Explore, and Discover Science for themselves!

 Watch this video, or scroll down for more information.